~ Seed for GRAINS FOR HOME GROWERS ~

 Note that at first you might question the name - as it starts to grow, it seems to be just different shades of green.
 But wait patiently!
 As the seed ripens, they do indeed go all different colours, making an impressive display.

 It does very well for us, reaching about 6 feet tall by the end of July, even in colder years.
 The plants flower in July/August, and seed is ready in Sept/Oct.

 From South America, & has very open seed-heads that help shed the rain.
 A good choice for the wetter or windier parts of the UK, we find that this is always a heavy producer.

-Quinoa seeds are yellow when harvested (see picture) and are soaked in water to remove the coating of saponins before cooking (otherwise they taste 'soapy').
+Quinoa seeds are yellow when harvested (see picture) and are just soaked in water to remove the coating of natural saponins before cooking (otherwise they taste 'soapy').
 This is why bought seed is white - it's been pre-washed for you.
 The advantage of this 'soapiness' is that it puts off the birds from eating the seed, so less need for netting or small boys throwing stones!

 Both drought and wet tolerant.
 Instructions for seed collection included but it's pretty simple!

 at least 200 seed, organic £

 This may make it sound complicated but it really isn't.
 We've added these very detailed instructions for those of you who have never tried this sort of thing before.

 To collect seed: Once the seed starts to form and the flowerheads start to change colour , you'll notice if you rub the flowerheads with your palms, some seed can be rubbed out easily.
 It's now time to cut the heads and put somewhere airy to wilt, then beat out over a bowl.
 Do not leave the seeds too long on the plant or they will germinate in-situ!
 Different varieties will cross if grown at the same time, but you might not care about that - you can let them cross and you'll end up with your own particular new variety.